-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.When you start a company with no brand name and not much of track record, it can be difficult to find a client willing to give you a chance, much less pay you full price for your product.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »When you start a company with no brand name and not much of track record, it can be difficult to find a client willing to give you a chance, much less pay you full price for your product.
 Few will take a risk on a new company that may not even be around next year.

 Many startups overcome this hurdle by giving away their product for free in exchange for the experience and the cachet of having the client’s name on their roster.

 This isn’t a direction I wanted to go in because I staunchly believe our products provide a real and measurable value.
 As a result, when my co-founder Andrew Waage and I first started Retention Science more than two years ago, we were on a mission to find a believer, somebody who is willing to take a chance with us.